yarinnissan1994/shopping_cli_client/README.md

 3. Navigate to the project directory: `cd shopping_cli_client`
 4. Run the Docker Compose command: `docker-compose up -d`
 5. Run the Docker command: `docker exec -it [ContainerId] bash`
-6. Start the application: `dotnet UniqueIdsScannerUI.dll`
+6. Start the application: `dotnet shopping_cli.dll`

-> ⚠️ **Note:** When running the application via Docker, ensure the settings in `appconfig.json` reflect the Docker environment setup.

 ## <a name="running-tests"></a>🧪 Running Tests
 We have a comprehensive suite of unit tests implemented via "add libary".
 Ensure your installation is working as expected by running these tests.